-- 5.24 In Contracting Parties in which direct communications between competent authorities are practiced, the following are commonly accepted procedural safeguards: - except in special circumstances, parties are to be notified of the nature of the proposed communication (e.g., the subject matter, the purpose, the intended outcome, etc); - a record is to be kept of all communications and these are to be made available to the parties; - any conclusions reached should be in writing; - parties or their representatives should have the opportunity to be present in certain cases, for example, via conference call facilities. - (e) Ongoing Ccommunication between authorities - 5.25 As transfer of jurisdiction is generally only made in relation to a specific proceeding or application.
-It is important for authorities to be as explicit as possible in their communication regarding the envisaged scope of any transfer of jurisdiction. - 5.26 Any requesting authority, whether requesting to assume or transfer jurisdiction, should ensure its request is explicit as to: - the scope of the transfer.
-This includes what matters would be covered under an envisaged transfer of jurisdiction, and what circumstances this would apply to, including ongoing measures and decisions to be made; - why the other jurisdiction is in a better position to assess the interests of the adult in relation to the matters to be transferred. - 5.27 When a transfer of jurisdiction is agreed to and concluded, both authorities should record this conclusion in a manner appropriate to its jurisdiction.
+- 5.26 In Contracting Parties in which direct communications between competent authorities are practiced, the following are commonly accepted procedural safeguards: - except in special circumstances, parties are to be notified of the nature of the proposed communication (e.g., the subject matter, the purpose, the intended outcome, etc); - a record is to be kept of all communications and these are to be made available to the parties; - any conclusions reached should be in writing; - parties or their representatives should have the opportunity to be present in certain cases, for example, via conference call facilities.

+(e) Communication between authorities

+- 5.27 As transfer of jurisdiction is only made in relation to a specific proceeding or application.
+It is important for authorities to be as explicit as possible in their communication regarding the envisaged scope of any transfer of jurisdiction. - 5.28 Any requesting authority, whether requesting to assume or transfer jurisdiction, should ensure its request is explicit as to: - the scope of the transfer.
+This includes what matters would be covered under an envisaged transfer of jurisdiction, and what circumstances this would apply to, including ongoing measures and decisions to be made; - why the other jurisdiction in question is in a better position to assess the interests of the adult in relation to the matters to be transferred. - 5.29 When a transfer of jurisdiction is agreed to and concluded, both authorities should record this conclusion in a manner appropriate to its jurisdiction.
 An explicit conclusion and / or record of these terms may avoid confusion at a future date and may prove important in the case of a possible review or appeal of the decision to transfer jurisdiction.

-&lt;sup>207 Emerging Guidance on Direct Judicial Communications, Principle 6.
-The Emerging Guidance on Direct Judicial Communications was endorsed by the Sixth Meeting of the Special Commission on the Practical Operation of the 1980 Hague Child Abduction Convention and the 1996 Hague Child Protection Convention (1-10 June 2011), See "Conclusions and Recommendations and Report of Part I of the Sixth Meeting of the Special Commission on the practical operation of the 1980 Hague Child Abduction Convention and the 1996 Hague Child Protection Convention (1-10 June 2011), Prel.
+Emerging Guidance on Direct Judicial Communications (op. cit. note 248), Principle 6.
+The Emerging Guidance on Direct Judicial Communications was endorsed by the Sixth Meeting of the Special Commission on the Practical Operation of the 1980 Hague Child Abduction Convention and the 1996 Hague Child Protection Convention (1-10 June 2011), See "Conclusions and Recommendations and Report of Part I of the Sixth Meeting of the Special Commission on the practical operation of the 1980 Hague Child Abduction Convention and the 1996 Hague Child Protection Convention (1-10 June 2011)", Prel.
 Doc.
-No 14 of November 2011, available on the HCCH website < www.hcch.net > under "Child Abduction" then "Special Commission meetings" and "Sixth Special Commission meeting (Part I, June 2011; Part II, January 2012)".
+No 14 of November 2011, available on the HCCH website www.hcch.net under "Child Abduction" then "Special Commission meetings" and "Sixth Special Commission meeting (Part I, June 2011; Part II, January 2012)".
+See, also, C&R No 17 from the First Meeting of the SC (see path indicated in note 8).